Mortgage Refinancing & Debt Consolidation

 What is a mortgage refinance?

 A mortgage refinance acts as a brand new home loan that is used to pay off an existing one.
-While it may seem counterproductive to take out a new loan when a borrower has already been paying off another one, refinancing can offer a number of advantages that make it worthwhile.
+While it may seem counterproductive to take out a new loan when a borrower has already been paying off another one, Mortgage Refinancing can offer a number of advantages that make it worthwhile.

 What are the benefits of a mortgage refinance?